-The Ethtool set-channels command ethtool -L < ethx > combined N configures the number of channels requested for the NIC function.
+The Ethtool set-channels command ethtool -L <ethx> combined N configures the number of channels requested for the NIC function.

-- You can increase (up to the maximum supported limit) or decrease the number of channels used by the NIC function. - The NIC driver supports only combined channels. - The maximum number of channels supported by an interface is also limited to the number of cpu-cores in the server. - In older Linux distributions, use the sysfs interface as follows: - The maximum number of channels supported by NIC function:
+- You can increase (up to the maximum supported limit) or decrease the number of channels used by the NIC function. - The NIC driver supports only combined channels. - The maximum number of channels supported by an interface is also limited to the number of cpu-cores in the server.

+In older Linux distributions, use the sysfs interface as follows: